Free, no-obligation initial consultation available.

 What are my rights when being questioned by Police?

 It is important that you remain cooperative and polite with Police but we recommend that you exercise your right to remain silent until you have received legal advice.
 There are some questions that you are required by law to answer, otherwise you will be charged with an offence for failing to do so.
 The information that you must provide to Police is:

 - Your address.

-If the Police inquiry relates to your registered motor vehicle then it will be necessary for you to provide the name of the person that was driving your motor vehicle at the date and time nominated by Police.
+If the Police inquiry relates to a motor vehicle then it will be necessary for you to provide the name of the person that was driving the motor vehicle at the date and time nominated by Police.

 What will Scammell & Co. achieve for me?

 I have received an expiation notice and want to challenge it.
 What should I do?
 If I pay the fine, will I lose my licence?

 If the defending of my Police matter is successful, either by winning at trial or by the Police withdrawing the charges against me (‘dropping the charges’), can I recover any of my legal fees?

 It is possible to make an application for costs at the conclusion of the matter in the Magistrates Court and Youth Court (for summary matters), but not in the District or Supreme Courts.
 Costs are ordinarily applied for on a court scale rate and are unlikely to cover your full legal costs.
 Occasionally, and in specific circumstances, your solicitor can apply for what is known as indemnity costs, which provides for more of your costs to be covered.
 We will advise you if this is possible in your circumstances.